loqusion/typix/docs/api/derivations/common/virtual-paths.md

 <!-- markdownlint-disable-file first-line-h1 -->

-List of sources that will be made locally available to your Typst project.
+List of sources that will be made virtually available to your Typst project.
 Useful for projects which rely on remote resources, such as [images][typst-ref-image] or [data][typst-ref-data-loading].